beckje01/talks/gum-transactional.md

 Burt's [An Alternative Approach for Grails Integration Tests](http://burtbeckwith.com/blog/?p=82)

-We've updated thing to work on Grails 2.2.x and 2.3.x
+We've updated that to work on Grails 2.2.x and 2.3.x with Spock.